- How it does it work?

 - Troubleshooting: why are cookies still being set?

-On September 10th 2019 Cybot introduced Automatic cookie blocking as a new feature and part of the core functionality in our cookie Consent Management Solution.
-With automatic cookie blocking, Cookiebot will block all cookies except those strictly necessary from being set until a user has given their consent.
-Based on the user's consent and the categories opted into, Cookiebot will allow the cookies in these categories to be set.
+On September 10th 2019 Cybot introduced Automatic cookie blocking as a new feature and part of the core functionality of our cookie Consent Management Solution.
+With automatic cookie blocking, Cookiebot will block all cookies - except those strictly necessary - from being set, until a user has given their approval.
+Based on the user's consent choices and the categories that they opt in to, Cookiebot will allow cookies in the approved categories to be set.

 How does it work?

-The Cookiebot scanner crawls your website and identifies all cookies being set AND the scripts, iframes, videos, images etc. setting them, as well as a number of other methods used to track users and set cookies (Including pixels - See: What kinds of cookies and tracking technologies does the Cookiebot scanner find?)
+The Cookiebot scanner crawls through your website and identifies all of the set cookies and the scripts, iframes, videos, images, etc. that set them, as well as a number of other methods used to track users and set cookies, including pixels.
+See: What kinds of cookies and tracking technologies does the Cookiebot scanner find?